Doomy66/Canonn-System-Numberwang/README.txt

 Have a "data" subfolder to read/write json/csv/txt

 # Release Notes
+11/04/23 SpanchBGS replaces EDDBFramework which closed down.
+            Created archive of EDDBFactions.pickle as it is the only source of Native and home_system.
+Its in the root to avoid gitignore
+            Happiness no longer available
-23/04/21 EDDBFramework gathers historic faction data from EBGS and caches it - Very API heavy until cache is estabilished.
+            Thargoid Invaded systems now excluded from explansions For some unknown reason its a lot faster 23/04/21 EDDBFramework gathers historic faction data from EBGS and caches it - Very API heavy until cache is estabilished.
             ExpansionTarget uses historic fation data to identify previous retreats.
             Spansh is currently a bit of a mess.
-Created basic map data to use for local puzzles, but the puzzle was solved before the code/01/03/21 ExpansionTarget now has InvasionRoute to calculate managed expansion between 2 systems
+Created basic map data to use for local puzzles, but the puzzle was solved before the code
-26/02/21 ExpansionTarget now also has EDDBFramework Options.
+01/03/21 ExpansionTarget now has InvasionRoute to calculate managed expansion between 2 systems 26/02/21 ExpansionTarget now also has EDDBFramework Options.
 Quicker, but not live data 26/02/21 ExpansionTarget : New Tool InvasionAlert will alert you to systems that are predicted to invade your territory 26/02/21 EDDBFramework Added